NorrisWu0/Tutorial-React-Firegram/README.md

 This repository has 3 branches

-- `main` - The branch that based on `start` branch, but with commits that details the stages of work. (essentially a home-made test for this tutorial)
+- `test` - The branch that based on `start` branch, but with commits that details the stages of work. (essentially a home-made test for this tutorial)
 - `start` - The bare bone project with only the pre-made css & folder structure.
 - `final` - The completed app